Are Microfiber Sheets Toxic?

 Yes, you can wash your clothes in a washing machine with microfibers.
 However it is not recommended because the fabric will release toxic particles into air and water which are bad for people's health as well animals' habitat or food chain (eutrophication).

-How Do you Clean your Mattress if It Has Been Stained by the Fabric Fibers from the Microfiber Sheets or Pillows?
+How to Clean your Mattress if It´s Stained by the Fibers from the Microfiber Sheets?